fasttime/Q-exact/Q-exact.md

 Rationals whose prime factorization contains an exponent greater than this number cannot be represented.

-An attempt to instanciate such a number will typically result in an "Arithmetic overflow" error.
+An attempt to instantiate such a number will typically result in an "Arithmetic overflow" error.

 **Type**: `number`